gogowenzhang/ECG_Detector/README.md

 This dectector focuses on identifying AF from other kinds of records, namely normal sinus rhythm, other abnormal rhythms and noisy recordings.

-A convolutional nework is a neural network that is specialized for processing a grid of values, such as an image.
-A recurrent neural network is a neural network that is specialized for processing a sequence of values, such as time series.
-After fouier transformation, the waveform turns into spectrogram, which is a 2-D image and also time-related.
-So I tried CNN and RNN (LSTM) separately and jointly in explorating the final model.
+ECG recordings are usually stored as 1-D waveform, which displays changes in signal's amplitude over time.
+Through fouier transformation, the waveform transforms into spectrogram, which displays signals by time and by frequency.
+Amplitude is then represented with colors or brightness.
+Then we can regard the input spectrogram not as one long vector but as an image.

+A deep convolutional network, which is specialized for processing an image, were trained to classify the spectrograms.

 Neural Network Models implemented with Keras and used Tensorflow backend.
+Models were trained on AWS EC2 P2 instance with NVIDIA Tesla® K80 GPUs.

 ### Dataset
 Total 8331 single short ECG recordings with 30s length were collected (thanks to AliveCor).
 These recordings were labeled in four classes: normal(59%) , AF(9%), other(30%), and noise(2%).